This article explains how Thunderbird's adaptive filter learns to identify junk mail ("spam").

 Thunderbird version 52 and above are no longer supported on Mac OS X 10.6, 10.7 and 10.8.
 Learn more about your options.

-Test about-to-be-released features and fixes in the most stable pre-release build.
+Test new features and fixes in the most stable pre-release build of Thunderbird.

 Different Thunderbird installations need separate profiles.
 Learn more.